Focus on The Driver: Being Fit to Drive A Car & Managing Driving RisksUpdated Sept. 4, 2019

 Driver fatigue is an enormous problem for every road user in the United States.
 Despite what many of us like to believe, we are not super-human and without adequate rest, our hectic lifestyles may render us unfit to drive.
 Driving while fatigued is an issue which affects millions of drivers every day, though it is a particular danger for novice, teenage drivers – find out why in “Fatigue Risk Factors”.

 Sleep deprivation, excessive mental or physical work and illness can all lead to fatigue.
 Essentially, any situation which off-sets your work-rest balance will leave your body and mind not functioning as well as it would under normal conditions.
 This can present itself as drowsiness, disturbed vision, physical aches and pains, an inability to concentrate, decreased reasoning ability and poor judgment.
 It goes without saying that attempting to drive under these conditions would be extremely dangerous, yet plenty of motorists do it every day.

 Fatigued driving is a contributing factor in thousands of traffic-related deaths each year.
-Working through the articles in this section will teach you how to identify fatigue in yourself when it occurs and make sensible decisions about whether to drive.
+Working through this section will teach you how to identify fatigue in yourself when it occurs and make sensible decisions about whether to drive.
 We also include vital fatigue avoidance techniques and coping strategies, which can help keep you safe if tiredness sets in while you’re driving.

 Highway hypnosis and velocitation